EMPLOYMENT OPPORTUNITIES

 |||

-Frequent interruptions from fellow staff members is expected.
-The sound level
+fellow staff members and clients is expected.
+The sound level is generally

-is generally low to moderate.
-Frequent local travel to run errands is to be
+low to moderate.
+Frequent travel perform essential functions of the job is to

-expected.
-The Executive Assistant is required to take occasional trips to
+be expected.
+The Social Work Case Manager is required to take occasional

 |||